 Cystic fibrosis is an incredibly complex disease, and you may feel confused or even scared if your child is diagnosed with it.
-At the Pediatric Pulmonology and Allergy Division at Floating Hospital, we help kids (and parents) breathe easy.
+At the Pediatric Pulmonology and Allergy Division at Tufts Children's Hospital, we help kids (and parents) breathe easy.
 Our team of dedicated and experienced clinicians, led by Dr. Scott Schroeder, provides specialized care for every respiratory problem, including cystic fibrosis.

-We asked Dr. Schroeder to tell us more about cystic fibrosis and how it's treated here at Floating Hospital.
+We asked Dr. Schroeder to tell us more about cystic fibrosis and how it's treated here at Tufts Children's Hospital.